-Over the course of 2020, I'm drawing my new graphic novel, The CIVIL WAR DIARY of FREEMAN COLBY VOL. 3.
-This book details the adventures of several historical people, set deep in the action & events of 1864, in Washington D.C. & Virginia.
+WELCOME!
+This page features sneak-peeks from my upcoming graphic novel, The CIVIL WAR DIARY of FREEMAN COLBY VOL. 3.
+The book will follows several historical people deep into their adventures in Washington D.C. & Virginia, 1864.

-Below is an index of episodes (& resources) from this work-in-progress.
-I've arranged them by CHARACTER and DATE, although the actual sequence in the final book may be a bit different.
-Ultimately, this page will become an online TABLE OF CONTENTS for the finished book.
-Enjoy! ~ M
+Below is an index of episodes (& resources), arranged by CHARACTER & DATE (although the actual sequence in the final book may be a bit different).

 SARAH LOW @ Washington D.C.
 (Jan 1864)